goat-package/goat/plugin.md

 ```
 This code describes:
 * a centralised infrastructure whose address is `127.0.0.1:17654`;
-* a system made of two component, where one sends `hello world` to the other, using the infrastructure.
+* a system made of two components, where one sends `hello world` to the other, using the infrastructure.

 The plugin offers an editor with syntax higlighting and error checking.
 Try, for example, to change `send` to `sed` and you will get an error.